Border search exception

 In United States criminal law, the border search exception is a doctrine that allows searches and seizures at international borders and their functional equivalent without a warrant or probable cause.
+Generally speaking, searches within 100 miles of the border are more permissible without a warrant than those conducted elsewhere in the U.S. The doctrine also allows federal agents to search people at border crossings without a warrant or probable cause.
+The government is allowed to use scanning devices and to search personal electronics.
+Invasive bodily searches, however, require reasonable suspicion.

+Overview

-The doctrine is not regarded as an exception to the Fourth Amendment, but rather to its requirement for a warrant or probable cause.
+The border search exception doctrine is not regarded as an exception to the Fourth Amendment, but rather to its requirement for a warrant or probable cause.
 Balanced against the sovereign's interests at the border are the Fourth Amendment rights of entrants.
 Not only is the expectation of privacy less at the border than in the interior, the Fourth Amendment balance between the interests of the government and the privacy right of the individual is also struck much more favorably to the government at the border.
 This balance at international borders means that routine searches are "reasonable" there, and therefore do not violate the Fourth Amendment's proscription against "unreasonable searches and seizures".